 - Ease of Assembly: Some bars are much more difficult to put together, or require extra plywood or leg supports.

-- Max Skill Level: Some home bars are only stable enough for low-level skills, whereas others can support high-level skills are are better able to grow with your gymnast.
+- Max Skill Level: Some home bars are only stable enough for low-level skills, whereas others that can support high-level skills are better able to grow with your gymnast.

 Tumbl Trak Junior Pro Bar: The Tumbl Trak Junior Pro Bar is the home bar I recommend because it is a very sturdy bar, but unlike other bars like it, does not need to be stabilized with additional plywood or supports.
 It can be set from 38″ (about 3 feet) to 59″ (about 5 feet) tall, with a weight limit of 125 lbs.
 This bar is safe for all levels and can be used to practice kips and casts.
 It takes up a 4 foot by 6 foot space on the floor.
 It needs a 4’x6′ mat that is 4″ to 6″ thick, due to the thick center support bar.
 This mat will work, or something of similar size.

 Nastia Liukin Floor Training Rail: This Nastia Liukin floor training bar is great for more advanced gymnasts.
 It’s made of durable fiberglass.
 Use it for practicing press handstands, bar handstands and pirouettes at home.